Ganapathivarma07/Data-virtualization-with-Azure-SQL-Managed-Instance-Preview-/README.md

 go

+## To access a dataset in public location:

 For simplicity, we are going to use publicly available Bing COVID-19 dataset that allows anonymous access.

 First, create external data source encapsulating data related to the file location:

 CREATE EXTERNAL DATA SOURCE DemoPublicExternalDataSource WITH (